-In the first half of 2020, air pollution was responsible for the loss of an estimated 98,000 lives in the world’s five most populous cities and a combined economic cost of US$56.5 billion.
+In 2020, PM2.5 air pollution was responsible for the loss of an estimated 160,000 lives in the world’s five most populous cities and a combined economic cost in these cities of US$85 billion.

-Air pollution impacts in the world’s five most populous cities from Jan.
-1 through June 30, 2020.
-Cities listed in order of total population size.
+Estimated air pollution impacts in the world’s five most populous cities in 2020.

 The World Health Organization (WHO) estimates that air pollution is linked to approximately 7 million deaths worldwide every year.
 The toxic air that we breathe increases our risk of stroke, heart disease, lung cancer, asthma and affects nearly every organ in our bodies.

 Air pollution also takes a steep financial toll.
-A January 2020 Greenpeace Southeast Asia report estimates that smog from fossil fuel sources alone costs the world US$8 billion every day, or a staggering 3.3% of global GDP.
+A February 2020 Greenpeace Southeast Asia report estimates that air pollution from fossil fuels sources alone costs the world US$8 billion every day, or a staggering 3.3% of global GDP.

 The good news is that air pollution is a problem that we know how to solve and doing so is more feasible than ever.